Discover more from The Shortcut

 If you’ve ever struggled to use Sony’s DualSense controller due to a disability, it’s likely Project Leonardo will be one of the best PS5 accessories you can buy when it releases.

-At the top of the list of Project Leonardo’s accessibility features is its configuration.
+At the top of the list of the PS5 Access controller’s accessibility features is its configuration.
 The controller’s single analog stick can be swapped out for those of different heights and textures, and its buttons changed for a variety of shapes and sizes.
 The idea is for players to mold the gamepad to their liking and physical requirements.

 “Players can use these components to craft a wide array of control layouts,” Sony says, “And the distance of the analog stick from the gamepad can be adjusted to suit the player’s preference.
 These components allow players to find a configuration that works for their strength, range of motion, and particular physical needs.”